shanisebarona/100-days-of-code/log.md

 **today's progress**: working on getting my log and blog set up for 100daysofcode.

-**Thoughts**: so far so good, what initially made me nervous about this challenge was having to push to github daily, but with time comes proficiency.
+**thoughts**: so far so good, what initially made me nervous about this challenge was having to push to github daily, but with time comes proficiency.
 I've tinkered on github a few times now, and have been successful in accomplishing what I wanted in the moment but I am hoping to become a lot more comfortable with github soon!

 **links**<br>
 [daily tweet](https://twitter.com/shnsbrn/status/818506834172592129)<br>